tantansir/tantansir.github.io/_pages/about.md

 Hi!
 I’m Kaizhen Tan (谭楷蓁).
 I am currently a master’s student in **Artificial Intelligence Systems Management** at Carnegie Mellon University.
 I received my bachelor’s degree in Information Management and Information System from Tongji University, where I built a solid foundation in programming, data analysis, and machine learning, complemented by interdisciplinary training in business and organizational systems.

-My research interests focus on Urban AI, Spatial Intelligence, and embodied AI in urban scenes.
+My research interests focus on **Urban AI, Spatial Intelligence, and embodied AI in urban scenes**.
 In particular, I am interested in how AI systems can perceive, reason, and interact with the world not only through data but also through space, behavior, and cognition.

 Currently, I am focusing on:

 (1) Representation and embedding of geographic and spatial knowledge as a foundation for building world models